eclipse-hawkbit/hawkbit/docs/authentication.md

 #### Target Security Token Authentication

+If not set by the user, the security token is automatically generated with 32 alphanumeric characters.
+However, the user can provide a custom token with a maximum length of 128 alphanumeric characters.
-There is a 128 alphanumeric character security-token for each created target within IoT hawkBit.
-This token can be used to authenticate the target at hawkBit through the HTTP-Authorization header with the custom scheme _TargetToken_.
+This token can be used to authenticate the target at hawkBit through the HTTP-Authorization Header with the custom scheme _TargetToken_.

 ```http
 GET /DEFAULT/controller/v1/0e945f95-9117-4500-9b0a-9c6d72fa6c07 HTTP/1.1